ihsanyassin2/autogen_deepseek/README.md

 ## Overview

-This project implements a multi-agent conversational framework designed to tackle complex problems by leveraging specialized agents with distinct roles.
+This project implements a multi-agent conversational framework designed to tackle complex problems by leveraging specialized agents with distinct check roles.
 Each agent operates autonomously and collaboratively, ensuring a comprehensive analysis and synthesis of solutions.
 Please install Ollama for PC: https://ollama.com/download and pull the deepseek-r1 AI model into your computer.

-I think this project has significant potential since we can implement this agentic framework in our own computer.
+I think this project has significant potential since we can implement this agentic framework entirely in our own computer.

 Do help me improve this further.